 Representation and Engagement

 As the UK governing body of gliding, the BGA has a significant responsibility in representing the interests of gliding clubs and their member glider pilots.
-Government agencies and departments that the BGA regularly engage with in the course of our work include DfT, DCMS and UK CAA.
+Government agencies and departments that the BGA has regularly engaged with in the course of our work include DfT, DCMS and UK CAA.

 The BGA’s priorities are identified in the Articles of Association and the current BGA Strategy as amended from time to time.

 The BGA position taken on any given topic by the Executive Committee follows careful consideration and where required additional engagement with member clubs.
-The BGA Strategy identifies the current priorities.
 BGA consultation with member club officials takes the form of pre-arranged and ad hoc direct contact , surveys, and written requests for views.
 Formal votes where required are taken at an AGM or EGM.

 To achieve its aims, the BGA works within wider organisations, including;

-The BGA is represented within numerous other organisations and working groups in the UK and wider on a variety of important topics including flight safety, electronic conspicuity, airspace infringements, gliding operations rules, gliding licencing rules, outdoor sport, airfield protection, etc.
+The BGA is represented within numerous working forums/groups on a variety of important topics including flight safety, electronic conspicuity, airspace infringements, regulation, outdoor sport, airfield protection, etc.

 We are always looking for members of BGA clubs who have an interest in helping the BGA with its representation work.
 If you are interested, please get in touch with a member of the BGA Executive Committee or the BGA CEO for a no obligation chat!